I moved five times in the last year. And every single time I moved, I forgot to sign up to have my mail forwarded to my new address.

 Now that you understand the importance of the 301 redirect, we'll review common steps in the process to review to make sure you don't make a mistake that could adversely impact your site's SEO.

-1) Set up a 301 redirect between the http:// and http://www versions of your domains.
+1. Setting up a 302 redirect between versions of your domains.

 301 redirects point the power of inbound links from one URL to another, and although it might not look like it, http://blog.hubspot.com and blog.hubspot.com are two different URLs.
 Make sure you set up a 301 redirect from all of the different iterations of your brand's domain to boost your search engine results.

 2. Setting up a 301 redirect after creating a new page.